stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 }
 ```

-This will be replaced with a more flexible implementation in the next chapter when we introduce other types of resource.
+This will be replaced with a more flexible implementation in the next chapter when we introduce other resources.

 ## Pipeline Layout